MichaelMcGetrick/meta-stm32mp1-custom/README.md

 https://github.com/STMicroelectronics/meta-st-stm32mp. <br>
 Specifically, meta-stm32mp1-custom is configured for the STM32MP157f-dk2 board. <br>

-The custom layer provides functionality for WLAN using the onboard WiFI chip, and provides Dropbear - ssh which is useful for file transfers during development activity using the scp facility.
+The custom layer provides functionality for WLAN using the onboard Murata 1DX chip.
+Provision is also made for Dropbear SSH Server which is useful for performing file transfers during development activity using the scp facility.

 The custom layer has been configured to use systemd / networkd and an I2C bus for use of the external peripheral RTC module DS3231.<br><br>
 Details of project implementation may be found here: <br>